 - This plan isn't available for funerals in the Isle of Man

 £18.38 a month is based on the maximum term of 25 years, with a total cost of £5,515.98

 - A wood-effect coffin

-- Support from a network of over 1,200 owned or approved funeral directors
+- Support from a nationwide network of hundreds of owned or approved funeral directors

 - A choice of time and day for the funeral, though additional costs apply if the funeral's at the weekend, at an unusual hour, or on a public holiday